kkent030315/evil-mhyprot-cli/README.md

 # Impact

-allows SMEP? not yet sure but since it allows us to controll kernel memory i dont think it's not possible.
+allows SMEP? not yet sure but since it allows us to control kernel memory i dont think it's not possible.

 # Requirements